 Facilitates critical thinking through research, multimedia, and real-life experiences.

-Facilitates a collaborative and experiential approach to learning
+Facilitates a collaborative and experiential approach to learning.

-Supports inquiry across all disciplines
+Supports inquiry across all disciplines.

-Embeds 21st century technology and resources
+Embeds 21st century technology and resources.

-Celebrates and motivates our students as they take academic risks and build confidence
+Celebrates and motivates our students as they take academic risks and build confidence.

-Community Service Learning

-Community Service Learning (CSL) is an integral component to the FRCS mission and academic program.
-CSL opportunities are embedded within K-12 instruction to enrich the learning experience, teach civic responsibility, and to strengthen the school community.
-The purpose of the service learning is for students to use what they learn in the classroom to solve real-life problems; to not only learn the practical applications of their studies, but also become actively contributing citizens and community members through the service they perform.

-Assessment
+Assessment and Screening

+At Foxborough Regional Charter School, we value our students’ individual journey of achievement and growth from kindergarten through twelfth grade.
+We recognize that an effective assessment program supports the implementation of strong standards-based core instruction and identifies where students are excelling as well as where tiered supports are needed.
+We also acknowledge that a balanced assessment plan includes a variety of assessments-both in types and purposes- that provides multiple opportunities for students to demonstrate their learning.
+Foxborough Regional Charter School endeavors to purposefully use a balanced variety of assessments at all grade levels to meet students' needs and support their growth and development in pursuit of addressing opportunities gaps, and ultimately closing achievement gaps.

-At FRCS, we value our students’ individual journey of achievement and growth from kindergarten through their senior year in high school.
-Our comprehensive assessment plan includes data analysis that intentionally identifies our students’ specific learning readiness and opportunities for growth.
-The district participates in the Massachusetts Comprehensive Assessment Skills (MCAS) testing program in grades 3-10 in English, Mathematics and Science.
-As a state requirement, all students must pass the high school English, Mathematics, and Science portions of the MCAS tests to be eligible for graduation.
-Additionally, our continuous measures of academic growth include rigorous nationally normed assessments.
-To this end, our assessments are:
+As mandated by state law, all children entering Kindergarten are screened to evaluate motor, cognitive, visual, perceptual, and language development.
+Kindergarten screening is scheduled for kindergarten students, prior to the start of school.
+Additionally, the districts participates in the Massachusetts Comprehensive Assessment Skills (MCAS) testing program in third through tenth.
+The MCAS assesses students in the core content areas of English, Mathematics and Science.
+It is a state requirement that all high school students must pass the high school level English, Mathematics, and Science portions of the MCAS tests to be eligible for graduation.
+FRCS also utilizes several other continuous improvement measures at all levels to assess academic, linguistic, social, emotional and behavioral growth through administration of nationally normed assessments and screeners such as Amplify, World-Class Instructional Design and Assessment (WIDA), Freckle, National Assessment of Educational Progress (NAEP), i-Ready, Behavior Intervention Monitoring Assessment System (BIMAS-2) and many more.
+To this end, our data collection is:

+Responsive

 Intentional

-Responsive

-Informative toward future instruction
+Informative (towards future instructional plans)

 Formative (ongoing, intermittent, varied)